 Two NSAL scholarships are offered annually for students ages 16-22: the Naomi Rabb Winston Scholarship in Two-Dimensional Art and the Shirley Rabb Winston Scholarship in Classical Voice.
 Applicants must demonstrate exceptional talent and promise of future success.
 The scholarship funds are for private study, special training or personal advancement in the applicants' chosen art fields.
 The funds may be used for college tuition and required art supplies, but may not be used for housing, travel or personal expenses.
 Scholarship funds are sent to the institution, teacher or program selected by the scholarship recipient, and scholarship recipients have 15 months to use the funds.
-Judging is done in two categories, for ages 16-18 and 19-22.
+Judging is done in two categories, for ages 16-18 and 19-22, based on the applicant's age as of March 1, 2024.

 The Saint Louis Chapter may select up to two Chapter Winners for each Winston Scholarship.
 Each winner will receive an award of $250 and will be eligible to compete for the National scholarships, awarded in varying amounts up to a maximum of $12,000.
 The Chapter may also grant the Esley Hamilton Award for Excellence in Art, for $100.